RajshekharLagshetti/inglis_problem/README.md

-# Inglis_problem
+# FEM codes
-This repo contains MATLAB codes for Inglis Problem which is solved using finite element method.
+This repo contains MATLAB codes for Inglis Problem  & tapered beam problem which is solved using finite element method.